 In the end, if the property can’t be divided by giving each spouse “like kind” assets then the family court may order that assets be liquidated (sold) and the proceeds divided between the parties.

-How Does the Family Court Divide Marital Debts?
+How Does the Family Court Divide Marital Debts in South Carolina?

 In addition to dividing marital property, the family court also divides marital debts considering the same factors as listed earlier in this section.
 However, just because the family court divides assets in a particular percentage, such as 50/50, doesn’t mean the family court will divide debts in the same percentage.
 Typically, the spouse who has greater income will be responsible for a larger portion of the marital debts than the other spouse.